Xi talks tough at summit with Biden; warns of 'playing with fire' over Taiwan | Politics

 He also hit out at Biden's initiative of uniting countries with democratic systems with plans to hold a summit of democracies next month to unite against China and authoritarian regimes.

-In an apparent reference to US allegations of genocide against Uygurs in Xinjiang and Tibet as well as Hong Kong, he said China is ready to have dialogues on human rights based on mutual respect, ''but we oppose using human rights to meddle in other countries internal affairs''.
+In an apparent reference to US allegations of genocide against Uygurs in Xinjiang and Tibet as well as Hong Kong, he said China is ready to have dialogues on human rights on the basis of mutual respect, ''but we oppose using human rights to meddle in other countries' internal affairs''.

 On climate change, he referred to the recent agreement between top polluters - US and China - at the COP26 Glasgow summit and said, ''China will make the world's biggest cut in carbon emission intensity in the shortest time frame in history, a task that will require extraordinary efforts.
 China means what it says.
 It only commits to what it can deliver, and never makes a promise it cannot keep”.